WoWoWangbb/Boids/README.md

 # Boids 🐦🐦🐦
-This project was created as homework for MP01: *The Language of C++*.
 A simple interactive implementation of the Boids algorithm, written in C++ and developed with Visual Studio.
 It simulates flocking behavior and allows user interaction such as adding birds and moving the nest.